The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Results for PGN

-Even when using a recommender such as PGN, which incorporates spatial features, the overall dynamics remain largely unchanged.
-As shown in Figure \ref{fig:app-with-pgn}, the algorithm exhibits patterns similar to those observed with ``extreme" recommenders like MF and MultiVAE.
-At the spatial level, PGN leads to a notable reduction in user-level Gini index, accompanied by a significant increase in spatial Gini, indicating growing spatial inequality.
-At the social level, we observe a substantial decrease in the degree exponent $\alpha$ of the co-location network, suggesting a shift toward more homogenous connectivity, alongside the emergence of a denser rich-club structure.
+Similarly to MF and MultiVAE, PGN leads to a notable reduction in the individual Gini coefficient, accompanied by a significant increase in the collective Gini coefficient (see Figure \ref{fig:app-with-pgn}).
+We also observe a substantial decrease in the degree exponent $\alpha$ of the co-location network, suggesting a shift toward more homogenous connectivity, alongside the emergence of a denser rich-club structure.